Triumphantly509/Understanding-STP-PortFast-BPDU-Guard-Loop-Guard/README.md

     <img width="631" height="306" alt="image" src="https://github.com/user-attachments/assets/ebdad252-600d-49a3-8863-1053e3e8916b" />
   </div>

-- On switch 0, however the switch has 2 ports with same root cost, 8.
+- On switch 0, however the switch has 2 ports with same root path cost, 8.
 - 2 solutions possible: lowest neighbor bridge ID / lowest Mac address.
 - Switch 14 and switch 11 have the same bridge ID but switch 14 has the lowest Mac address.
 - The best path to the root bridge from SW0 is Gig 1/0/1, sw14, the root bridge.